 The hidden microplastics in your favourite teabags: Many of the popular brands contain dangerous particles.

-A recent analysis by Which? revealed that many brands labeling themselves as "plastic-free" actually contain plant-derived bioplastic (PLA), which breaks down into microplastics.
-Of 28 popular brands, only four were truly plastic-free: Dragonfly, Twinings, Hampstead, and Pukka.
+A recent analysis by Which? revealed that many popular UK tea brands, despite labeling themselves as "plastic-free," actually contain microplastics.
+Out of 28 brands examined, only four were genuinely plastic-free: Dragonfly, Twinings (string and tag only), Hampstead, and Pukka.

 Boiled filtered water

-As water treatment experts, we recommend reducing your exposure to microplastics by avoiding plastic water bottles and switching to filtered tap water at home.
-A home reverse osmosis (RO) water filter can effectively remove microplastics and other contaminants, making your water safe for drinking and brewing tea.
+Given our expertise in water treatment, this information reinforces the importance of our mission.
+As water treatment experts, we recommend reducing microplastic exposure by avoiding plastic water bottles and switching to filtered tap water at home.
+A home RO water filter, in particular, can remove microplastics and other contaminants from tap water, making it safer for drinking and for preparing tea and coffee.